 If you want to have an immediate impact on policy work, there is often no better place to go than state and local government jobs.
 Working for cities, counties, municipalities, or state governments affords a micro-look at many of the wider issues facing the American population.
 Positions in urban planning, transportation, or seeking elected office for local school boards, county boards, etc., can be a great place to get a start.
 What is more, many local municipalities have active political parties who are involved in small campaigns – being a great way for aspiring politicians to learn the issues facing residents on a smaller scale.
 One of the best ways to get your start is to just get out there and meet people at your local city hall or the state house.
 Often those connections lead to positions so come prepared with your resume and elevator pitch.

-Key Employers/Sample Internships
+Key Employers and Sample Internships

 - Local Young Democrats/Young Republican Clubs

-- Prince George’s County (new window)
+- Prince George’s County, MD

 - State of Maryland

-Relevant Student Groups/Campus Partners
+Relevant Student Groups and Campus Partners

-- College Democrats (new window)
+- College Democrats

 - College Republicans

-- NAACP — Georgetown University Chapter (new window)
+- NAACP — Georgetown University Chapter

 Join a group based on a personal interest and develop your professional skills, or to see if you enjoy being in a classroom.
 For example, the Georgetown Institute for Politics (or GU Politics) has a number of partnerships with organizations and fellowship opportunities, not to mention a lot of amazing programming throughout the year available to anyone on campus.
 It is also a good idea to join your local chapter of the political party of your persuasion in order to start learning more about the issues of importance to your constituency.